-Applications for Spring 2017 will be accepted beginning August 1, 2016.
+Applications for Spring 2017 will be accepted July 1 through September 30, 2016.
 Please do not apply online through CSU Mentor: your application will not reach us.

 We accept applications on a first-come basis.
 If necessary, a waiting list is started after the initial batch of applications has been received.
 Usually, most people on the waiting list have gotten into the program because others who applied earlier cannot come.
 However, there are no guarantees, so applying earlier is better than later.

 Complete the undergrad application, print it and mail it with a check or money order payable to Sonoma State University for the $55 processing fee.

 If space is available after the deadline, we may continue to accept applications.
 If you apply after the deadline, we will also need an Admissions Appeal form.
 Questions about supporting documents can be directed to Susie McFeeters.